 Now the other big thing I criticized Google’s tool for was not showing me competition.
 Jaaxy does and the competition it shows you is the SEO competition, a big and important factor in considering whether or not it’s useful.

 Now what is one to do if they want to look up PPC competition?
 Honestly, I’d say it won’t matter, just use the terms Jaaxy provides you and it’ll be enough if you have smart PPC campaigns set up.
-And if you’re not familiar with how to do it, here’s a great tutorial that’ll have you spending pennies on ads, not dollars.
+And if you’re not familiar with how to do it, here’s a great tutorial on pay per click that’ll have you spending pennies on ads, not dollars.

 So let me summarize.
 Jaaxy is superior because: